javalite/javalite-examples/activeweb-rest/README.md

 ### create databases:

 You need to do this only once.
-Foe more information see [Database migrations](http://javalite.io/database_migrations).
+For more information see [Database migrations](http://javalite.io/database_migrations).

 ```
 mvn db-migrator:create